-Budgeted costs must be in compliance with applicable State laws and regulations and the Department's Fiscal Guidelines.
-These guidelines, as well as the FS-10 Budget Form, are available online at the following URL: http://www.oms.nysed.gov/cafe.
+Budgeted costs must be in compliance with applicable state laws and regulations and the Department's Fiscal Guidelines.
+These guidelines, as well as the FS-10 Budget Form, are available online on the Grants Finance website.
 The FS-10 Budget Form must bear the original signature of the Chief School Administrative Officer/Superintendent.

-Information about the categories of expenditures and general information on allowable costs, applicable cost principles, and administrative regulations are available in the Fiscal Guidelines for Federal and State Aided Grants at:
+Information about the categories of expenditures and general information on allowable costs, applicable cost principles, and administrative regulations are available in the Fiscal Guidelines for Federal and State Aided Grants.